 On May 4, 1970, the Ohio National Guard fired on Kent State students during an anti-war protest, killing four students and wounding nine other students.
-Due to the global pandemic, the May 4 Commemoration and Candlelight Vigil will again be virtual.
+Due to the global pandemic, the May 4 Commemoration and Candlelight Vigil were held virtually.

-The virtual commemoration will feature a video premiering at noon on Tuesday, May 4, that focuses on the nine wounded students: Alan Canfora, John Cleary, Thomas Grace, Dean Kahler, Joseph Lewis, Donald Mackenzie, James Russell, Robert Stamps and Douglas Wrentmore.
-The video will feature the new markers that have been installed on the May 4 site to indicate where wounded students were located when hit by gunfire.
+The virtual commemoration featured a video that premiered at noon on Tuesday, May 4, 2021 that focused on the nine wounded students: Alan Canfora, John Cleary, Thomas Grace, Dean Kahler, Joseph Lewis, Donald Mackenzie, James Russell, Robert Stamps and Douglas Wrentmore.
+The video features the new markers that have been installed on the May 4 site to indicate where wounded students were located when hit by gunfire.

 These new markers join the existing four markers that were installed in 1999 in remembrance of Allison Krause, Jeffrey Miller, Sandra Scheuer and William Schroeder, the four students killed on May 4, 1970.
 The new markers for the wounded students display the names of the students and their distance from the Ohio National Guard.